Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 If you want to run production mode:

 * Edit rails_env in the script_server section in config/script_server_config.yml
 * Diaspora can take advantage of Rails' ability to serve static content like images and .css files from the application's /public directory.
 Changing the "serve_static_assets" setting to "true" in config/environments/production.rb will enable this option.
-Rails is not a webserver, and a better option for apache and nginx users would be to modify the respective webserver's configuration to serve the content itself.
+Rails is not a webserver, and a better option for Apache and Nginx users would be to modify the respective webserver's configuration to serve the content itself.

-####Apache 2
+#### Apache 2

     <VirtualHost *:80>
       ServerName diaspora.mydomain.com